CRISES IN THE CAPITALIST SYSTEM

 7. Drop in Raw Material Prices.

-Due to the economic crisis in Europe, prices for African raw materials like cotton, cocoa, and minerals dropped due to low demand in Europe, affecting African farmers and laborers.
+Due to economic failure in Europe, prices for African raw materials like cash crops, ivory and minerals dropped due to low demand in Europe, affecting African farmers and laborers.

 8. Introduction of Agricultural Schemes.